Student Mental Health Policy

 2SLGBTQI+: Two-Spirit, lesbian, gay, bisexual, transgender, queer, intersex, and additional people who identify as part of sexual and gender diverse communities.

-Accessible mental health services: services that recognize the diverse needs of all Cambrian College to eliminate barriers related to race, ethnicity, age, income, administrative status, physical ability, gender, sexuality, geographic location, or health status in service delivery.
+Accessible mental health services: services that recognize the diverse needs of all Cambrian College students and that support the elimination of barriers related to race, ethnicity, age, income, administrative status, physical ability, gender, sexuality, geographic location, or health status in service delivery.

 Crisis/emergency: any situation that puts a person at risk of harming themselves or others.
 This may also include situations that put them at risk of being unable to care for themselves.